-Government employees also receive a monthly pension, up to a maximum of 100% of basic earnings.
+Government employees also receive a monthly pension, up to 100% of basic earnings.

-Interest rate adjustment: The Board of Directors of the Provident Fund decides the rate of interest on the basis of the fund's annual income.
+Interest rate adjustment: The Board of Directors of the Provident Fund sets the interest rate based on the fund's annual income.

-Old-age allowance (social assistance): 250 rupees a month is paid.
+Old-age allowance (social assistance): 500 rupees a month is paid; 1,000 rupees is paid to members of the Rautes ethnic group.